jaxleyverse/jaxley/docs/faq/question_03.md

 In addition to these biophysical neuron models, `Jaxley` can also simulate simplified models, see the tutorial [here](https://jaxley.readthedocs.io/en/latest/tutorials/05_channel_and_synapse_models.html).
 In particular, `Jaxley` supports:
 - Leaky-integrate-and-fire (LIF) neurons,
 - Izhikevich neurons,
-- Rate-based neurons,
+- Rate-based neurons.

-as well as networks of these neurons.
+`Jaxley` also supports networks of these neurons.

 Note that, for LIF and Izhikevich neuron models, `Jaxley` does not yet support surrogate gradient descent, which is required for efficient training to due the discontinuity of spikes in these models.